unrealwork/axibase-collector/job-autostart.md

 ## Overview

-To automatically start a job(s), use Collector parameters:
+To automatically start a job, use Collector parameters:

 **Name** | **Description**
 ----- | -----